District 10 - Mille Lacs area

 District 2 - Bemidji area

-CO Al Peterson (Osage) attended training and worked ongoing cases.
+CO Al Peterson (Osage) worked ongoing cases and attended several online training courses.

 District 4 - Walker area